podondra/gym-rl/surveys/reinforcement-learning.md

 programming.
-Monte Carlo methods are based on sampling episodes and at the end of each episode they make update to value function according to estimate from that estimate.
+Monte Carlo methods are based on sampling episodes and at the end of each episode they make update to value function according to estimate from that episode.
 In this is one drawback of these methods that they are high variance due to lot of randomness within an episode but they are not biased.

 There are Monte Carlo algorithms for policy evaluation and control.
-But I would not go into details of that still the code is available in the [gym-rl] repository and let's move on to temporal-difference learning from which there is only small step towards more complicated methods.
+But I would not go into details of that still the code is available in the [gym-rl] repository
+Let's move on to temporal-difference learning from which there is only small step towards more complicated methods for large problems.

 ## Temporal-Difference Learning

 Temporal-difference learning is combination of Monte Carlo methods and dynamic programming.
-It is *model-free* and *bootstrap* which means that it estimate value function based on other estimates.
+It is *model-free* and it *bootstraps* which means that it estimates value function based on other estimates.
-This allows it to be online and fully incremental because it samples and can perform update every time step.
+This allows it to be online and fully incremental because it samples and performs update on every time step.

 Temporal-difference prediction is base on equation: